thomasahle/sunfish/README.md

 ============
 The name Sunfish actually refers to the [Pygmy Sunfish](http://en.wikipedia.org/wiki/Pygmy_sunfish), which is amoung the very few fish to start with the letters 'Py'.
 The use of a fish is in the spirit of great engines such as Stockfish, Zappa and Rybka.

+In terms of Heritage, Sunfish borrows much more from [Micro-Max by Geert Muller](http://home.hccnet.nl/h.g.muller/max-src2.html) and [PyChess](http://pychess.org).

 ![alt tag](https://raw.github.com/thomasahle/sunfish/master/logo/sunfish_large.png)